Baskaboo/baskaboo-lab/README.md

 ---

-Welcome to **baskaboo-lab**, the official center for technical documentation and scientific evolution of the Baskaboo ecosystem.
+Welcome to **baskaboo-lab**, the official center for technical documentation and evolution of the Baskaboo ecosystem.
 Here, the intuitive concept of the "Matryoshka" is translated into rigorous mathematics, quantum information science, and physics simulations.

 ---